 Exercise and Nutrition After Breast Cancer Surgery

 If you had surgery to remove the lymph nodes under your arm, you're at higher risk of swelling of the arm, called lymphedema.
-This is especially true if you receive radiation.
-That's because fluids can't drain normally from your arm.
+This is especially true if you get radiation.
+That's because fluids can't drain the way they used to from your arm.
 Lymphedema can happen any time after surgery or radiation.
 You'll need to protect your arm from injury.
-You may also need to avoid exercises such as tennis, running, and some styles of yoga that use your arms for some time after surgery.
+So you may need to avoid things like tennis, running, and some styles of yoga that use your arms for some time.

-If you choose to have breast reconstruction surgery, you may have several surgeries ahead of you.
+If you choose to have breast reconstruction, you may have several surgeries ahead of you.
 That may mean you'll have to put off exercise for longer.